 Dr. Kwon began his career in orthopaedic surgery by completing his residency at UBC in 2000 before going on to complete a PhD in neuroscience at UBC, studying spinal cord injury regeneration and repair.
 In 2003, he completed a year of advanced spine surgery fellowship training in Philadelphia at the Rothman Institute, Thomas Jefferson University Hospital, one of the busiest spine trauma hospitals in the United States.

 Now, as a Full Professor in the UBC Department of Orthopaedics and an attending spine surgeon with the Vancouver Spine Surgery Institute at Vancouver General Hospital, Dr. Kwon’s surgical practice is focused on the management of adult spine trauma, spinal cord injuries and non-traumatic conditions including spine infection, cancer, deformity and disc degeneration.
-Dr. Kwon is active in the training of orthopaedic and neurosurgical residents, and is currently the Co-Director of the UBC Spine Fellowship Training Program which trains three spine surgeons from around the world each year.
+Dr. Kwon is active in the training of orthopaedic and neurosurgical residents, and he is currently the Co-Director of the UBC Spine Fellowship Training Program which trains three spine surgeons from around the world each year.